openwms/shop.together.backend/README.md

 How does the API interaction model look like.
 In general the flow of interactions looks
  like:

- a) Verify the client.
+ 1) Verify the client.
 Either signup of login is required

- b) After successful verification User details are required to load
+ 2) After successful verification User details are required to load

- c) The User may already have items, those are loaded in a third step.
+ 3) The User may already have items, those are loaded in a third step.

-## Login
+## 1) Verify

 First we need to get over the login procedure and populate the security context. // to be described